Please refer to the Guide for Applicants, Section three, for a complete description of the application process steps.

 Yes, a specific site location is required and if several locations for the same project exist then they should be indicated in the same application.
 There are specific fields to indicate the multiple locations.

 Yes, projects that are already in the permitting process or have received permits can apply.
-You are required to indicate the status of each permit in the application form, in section six addressing project Operation/Permitting status.
+You are required to indicate the status of each permit in the application form under section 3.

 Each application is assessed as submitted.
 In case of any substantial change in a submitted application after the cut-off date has already passed, the project promoter should inform the Commission via the appropriate designated communication channel and should consider withdrawing the application and possibly submitting an updated one before the following cut-off date.
 If the project promoter is aware of any meaningful change after submitting the application but before the cut-off date, they should inform the Commission and consider submitting an updated application before the cut-off date.
 Applications submitted after the cut-off date are not considered for assessment for that cut-off date.